NYRR Media Center

 In 2023, he swept all six Abbott World Marathon Majors races, becoming the first man to ever do so.
 He won the Abbott World Marathon Majors series title for the fifth time and broke course records in Tokyo, Boston, and Chicago in the process.
 He won New York in 1:25:29, only three seconds off his own course record set in 2022, and months after winning three golds at the World Para Athletics Championships.

 Hug also won the TCS New York City Marathon in 2021, 2017, 2016, and 2013.
 In 2021, he and Manuela Schär became the first pair from the same country to sweep the wheelchair division titles.
-In 2016, he held off Fearnley in a sprint finish to win by six hundredths of a second.
+In 2016, he held off Kurt Fearnley in a sprint finish to win by six hundredths of a second.

 In 2022, Hug won five of the six Abbott World Marathon Majors races, breaking the course record in both London and Chicago, and in 2021 he won four of the races.
 In 2021, Hug also won four gold medals at the Tokyo Paralympics—a second consecutive gold medal in the marathon in addition to titles in the 800, 1,500, and 5,000 meters.
 He has 12 career Paralympic medals to his name dating back to 2004.
 To finish 2021, he smashed the 22-year-old world record at the Oita Marathon by more than two minutes to finish in 1:17:47.

 Born with spina bifida, Hug grew up on a farm surrounded by cows and chickens, and would collect apples and potatoes.
 Wheelchair racing came into his life by chance when a teacher brought in an old racing chair and asked if someone wanted to try it.
+Hug also holds training camps with his coach, Paul Odermatt, hoping to inspire the next generation of wheelchair racers.

 - Date of Birth Jan 16, 1986